 Axial recharge

 We first attempt to quantify the axial affects induced by heat extraction from the 40-m long borehole over time by comparing the temperature profiles obtained from the 1D finite and semi-infinite models.
-In both scenarios, a total heat load of 1000 W regularly distributed along the borehole is abstracted from the 70m² and 2200m² for durations of 1 year and 30, respectively, accordingly to the mathematical model described in part XXX.
+In both scenarios, a total heat load of 1000 W regularly distributed along the borehole is abstracted from the 70m² and 2200m² for durations of 1 year and 30 years, respectively, according to the mathematical model described in part XXX.
 The profiles obtained for both models are displayed in Fig. 4 together with results from the 3D models (see Section XXX).